csoeller/PYME-test-env/README.md

 #### Use git to clone repo (useful to work on code in test environment)

-When providing the `--use-git` option, PYME and PYME-extra will be cloned from github (rather than just downloading the head of the chocen branches).
+When providing the `--use-git` option, PYME and PYME-extra will be cloned from github (rather than just downloading the head of the chosen branches).
 This is useful in several scenarios:

 1. if you are looking at a more longterm installation and want to update regularly as PYME/PYME-extra get new commits
 2. you might want to edit code in PYME/PYME-extra in that test environment and submit commits from those edits, e.g.